Introduction: Wealth Is a Trust, Not Ownership

 - Strengthens trust in Allah

-Many people experience that after giving charity, their wealth feels lighter but more meaningful.
+Many people experience that after giving Zakat, their wealth feels lighter but more meaningful.

 Consequences of Neglecting Zakat